wombleton/gitlaw-nz/acts/S/Soil Conservation and Rivers Control Act 1941.md

 ##### 33J Appeals to Court of Appeal

-*   The provisions of [section 144][293] of the Summary Proceedings Act 1957 shall apply in respect of any determination of the High Court under [section 33B][44] as if the determination were made under [section 107][294] of the Summary Proceedings Act 1957\.
+*   [Subpart 8][293] of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications to a determination of the High Court under [section 33B][44] as if the determination had been made under [section 300][294] of that Act.

-    Section 33J: inserted, on 16 December 1983, by section 13 of the Soil Conservation and Rivers Control Amendment Act 1983 (1983 No 152).
+    Section 33J: replaced, on 1 July 2013, by [section 413][295] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 2
 Catchment districts